xiv3r/Deauther-RTL8720DN/README.md

 - Open the browser [http://192.168.1.1](http://192.168.1.1)

-- Then you can start the attack
+- Then you can start the attack.

 Credit: [Ereshkigal](https://github.com/Arifmaulanaazis/Ereshkigal)